-Sadly, with all the media shouting loudly every time a ship has a case of norovirus or gastro, people believe that cruising isn’t the healthiest holiday option, even though norovirus actually occurs more often in office environments and in hotels/resorts.
+Sadly, with all the media shouting loudly every time a ship has a case of norovirus or gastro (and now coronavirus), people believe that cruising isn’t the healthiest holiday option, even though norovirus actually occurs more often in office environments and in hotels/resorts.

 People joke that its all about the food, how many kilos will you put on during your holiday and will you be coming home with diabetes?!

 The truth is that cruising can be one of the healthiest holiday choices you can make, but it is (mostly) just that…a choice.

 That said, there are instances where you may be subjected to a virus which is rife on board, due to them being a bit of an incubator, but read on for some tips on how to minimise these chances, and make your cruise a happy healthy holiday!

 “Washy washy” as they like to say on Royal Caribbean!
 Every cruise line will have sanitising solution located all over the ship, particularly in dining areas.
 Whilst it doesn’t compare to washing your hands with soapy water for at least 30 seconds (you’ll find most have sinks in the buffet areas as well as the solution) it will go a long way to keeping germs at bay.
 I recommend you carry a small bottle of sanitizer in your handbag too (Amazon has a range of products, check out prices here), so when you’re out and about touring you can keep yourself nice and germ-free.